AuScope/AuScope-Portal/doc/user-guide/ug.md

 The following steps displays the NVCL data on the portal's map and views the details for one of the core samples.

 1. Select the **National Virtual Core Library** from the list of [layers](#layers).
-1. Click on the **Add to Map** button to draw the data points on the map.
+1. Click on the **Add layer to Map** button to draw the data points on the map.
 You may also filter the data to a subset using the options in the [filter](#filters) panel (remember to select the filters _before_ adding the layer to the map).

     ![Add Core Library locations to the map](images/example1a.png)